Hello again, fellow PvPers!

 Incinerate | Flame Charge & Shadow Ball

-Chandelure was around last Halloween, but if you recall, Incinerate hit the game less than a week after Halloween Cup 2020 ended, so poor Chandie was stuck with Fire Spin and couldn’t keep up.
+Chandelure was around in Halloween 2020, but if you recall, Incinerate hit the game less than a week after Halloween Cup 2020 ended, so poor Chandie was stuck with Fire Spin and couldn’t keep up.
 But now?
 Now we’re cooking, with new wins versus Nidoqueen, A-Muk, Skuntank, Golbat, Toxicroak, Wigglytuff, and even Tentacruel and Jellicent, to name just a few.
 Get fired up! 🔥

 Bullet Punch | X-Scissor & Night Slash